34.6 F

 By David Rogers.
 CONWAY, S.C. — When everything else is pretty equal in football, the outcome often comes down to turnovers.
 That was certainly the case on Nov.
 7 when Coastal Carolina defeated Appalachian State, 38-24.

 When all was said and done, it wasn’t that App State could not move the football.
-It was just they moved the football too many times with self-inflicted wounds.
-Three turnovers, a lost fumble and two pass interceptions, were converted into 17 points by the host Chanticleers.
+They just moved the football too many times with self-inflicted wounds.
+Three turnovers, a lost fumble and two pass interceptions, were converted into 17 points by the host Chanticleers, who won by 14.

-The time of possession was nearly identical, App State controlling possession for 29:15, Coastal Carolina for 30:45.
+The time of possession was nearly identical, with App State having the ball 29:15, Coastal Carolina for 30:45.
 The Mountaineers edged the Chanticleers in total yards.
 376-353.

-Once again the Mountaineers dug a hole for themselves, the defense giving up a touchdown to CCU on their 7-play opening drive that covered 68 yards and took more than four minutes off the clock.
+But as they have done too many times this season, once again the Mountaineers dug a hole for themselves, starting with the defense giving up a touchdown to CCU on their 7-play opening drive that covered 68 yards and took more than four minutes off the clock.

 It looked like the App State offense would storm right back and make amends for the lackluster defensive performance when quarterback Joey Aguilar opened with 12- and 15-yard keepers, then handed the ball off to running back Ahmani Marshall for three consecutive runs that gashed the Chanticleer defense for another 12 yards.
 On first down from the Coastal 36, a Mountaineer TD looked all but inevitable when Aguilar hit Makai Jackson crossing to the left side, gathering the ball in at the 14-yard line and advancing it 10 more yards before being brought down at the Chanticleer 4-yard line.

-But this is where the Mountaineers’ night of turnover horrors began.
-Under pressure from an untouched linebacker, Clev Lubin, a redshirt sophomore transfer from Iowa Western Community College, Aguilar was technically sacked for a 21-yard loss and lost control of the football for a fumble before getting a pass off.
+But this is where the Mountaineers’ night of post-Halloween turnover horrors began.
+Under pressure from an untouched linebacker, Clev Lubin, a redshirt sophomore transfer from Iowa Western Community College, Aguilar was technically sacked for a 21-yard loss and lost control of the football for a fumble before being able to get a pass off, the ball fluttering to the teal-hued turf.
 It was nearly a “scoop and scoot” by Coastal’s defensive lineman Naejaun Barber, but the redshirt junior transfer from South Carolina State could not keep his balance and sprawled to the ground.

 However pretty the fumble recovery wasn’t for the Chanticleers, it returned possession to the home team’s Ethan Vasko-led offense — and the redshirt sophomore from Chesapeake, Va. by way of the University of Kansas didn’t waste much time in capitalizing with a 6-play, 68-yard TD drive that consumed another 3:28 of time off the clock.

 Suddenly, App State was down, 14-0, and the visitors’ fate seemed all but sealed when Aguilar & Co. could only move the ball 32 yards in four plays before coughing up a first interception.
-The ball was thrown slightly behind Jackson, bounced off his shoulder pads and into the arms of Courtney Eubanks, a graduate student defensive back who transferred from North Dakota State after his junior year.
+The ball was thrown slightly behind Jackson, bounced off his awkwardly outstretched hands and into the arms of Courtney Eubanks, CCU’s graduate student defensive back who transferred from FCS powerhouse North Dakota State after his junior year.

-The Mountaineer defense was able to hold Vasko’s offense to a field goal after the turnover, but the visitors were looking at a 17-0 deficit just three plays into the second quarter.
+The Mountaineer defense was able to hold Vasko’s offense to a field goal, but the visitors were looking at a 17-0 deficit just three plays into the second quarter.

-App State was able to make the scoring deficit manageable going into halftime, 17-10, thanks to 38-yard field goal and a 10-play, 77-yard TD drive, while the defense produced a couple of three-and-outs vs. Coastal’s offense, but things hardly improved in the second half.
+App State made the scoring deficit manageable going into halftime, 17-10, thanks to 38-yard field goal and a 10-play, 77-yard TD drive, while the defense produced a couple of three-and-outs, but things hardly improved in the second half.

-The Mountaineers got the football to start the second half, but could do nothing with it, punting the ball back to Coastal Carolina after just three plays.
+The Mountaineers got the football to start the third quarter, but could do nothing with it, punting the ball back to Coastal Carolina after just three plays.

 The Chanticleers seemed to take command with a couple of TDs that served as bookends for App State’s second pass interception, another Aguilar pass that got tipped in the air on tight coverage by defensive back Matthew McDoom, pulled in by A J Williams and returned to the App State 1-yard line.
 An initial QB keeper by Vasko was ruled to have been stopped short of the goal line, but the 6-3, 220 lb. quarterback did his best imitation of the “tush push” to slide into the end zone on the next play.